LeoUribC/GitRuler_Exercises/README.md

-# GitRuler_Exercises
+# GitRuler Exercises

-This is a repository made for complete the git exercises with gitruler tool
+A GitHub repository made for practicing purposes!
+We will practice some `git` commands following the given instruction in each exercise.